 I’ve written about forgiveness in the past.
 In an article I penned for Salon back in 2015, I wrote, “Abuse of any kind, particularly this kind, boomerangs back and the more we work to suppress it, the stronger it becomes.
 It must be integrated.
 So it’s not in the past.
 It never will be again.
 Because forgiveness is not a one-time act, not in these matters.
 It’s an ongoing battle.
 Otherwise, it’s not really forgiveness.
 It’s denial.”

 As a nation we’ve been abused by the Trump Administration and this trauma will not dissipate with time on its own.
 In fact, it will fester, grow and continue to tear the country apart, eroding whatever trust we have left in our institutions still further.
 We bear wounds and they bleed.
 By not leading a unified reckoning, President-elect Biden is doing exactly what bad parents do to a child who has been abused, not believe her.
 We can’t address these wounds individually because they were inflicted on us collectively.
-His desire to “unify the country” ignores the wounds of the abused and puts them at a dinner table with their abusers.
+Biden’s desire to “unify the country” ignores the wounds of the abused and puts them at a dinner table with their abusers.
 It expects the abused to sit quietly and eat their soup while the abusers scream, red-faced about how they are the real victims.

 Over 70 million Americans voted for Trump, which means, those voters are racists and misogynists who long for tyrannical rule, or they’re OK with it.
 Gone are the days when the two political parties simply disagreed on policies.
 One party believes in democracy and one party doesn’t.
 One party caged children and one party disavowed it.
 One party protests when video of a police officer crushing the trachea of a black man with his knee goes viral, and one party supports the police officer.